Cornelis Evertsen the Youngest

-Cornelis Evertsen the Youngest, 16 November 1642 to 16 November 1706, was a Dutch naval officer from Vlissingen who served as Lieutenant Admiral of Zeeland and Supreme Commander of the Confederated Dutch Navy.
-He is often confused with his cousin, Cornelis Evertsen the Younger.
+Cornelis Evertsen the Youngest (16 November 1642 – 16 November 1706) was a Dutch States Navy officer from Vlissingen who served as Lieutenant Admiral of Zeeland and Supreme Commander of the Dutch navy.
+Of a family that included several other naval admirals, including his father, Evertsen is noted for his distinguished service during the Second Anglo-Dutch War, Third Anglo-Dutch War, the Franco-Dutch War, the Glorious Revolution invasion, and the Battle of Beachy Head during the Nine Years' War.

 Biography

 Cornelis was born in Vlissingen as the second son of Lieutenant-Admiral Cornelis Evertsen the Elder.
 He was a nephew of Lieutenant-Admiral Johan Evertsen and cousin of the latter's son Vice-Admiral Cornelis Evertsen the Younger, with whom he is very often confused.
 Cornelis was nicknamed Keesje den Duvel ("Little Cornelis the Devil") for his cantankerous and hot-tempered character, which he shared with his father.
-He followed the Protestant Synod of Dort.
+He followed the Protestant Synod of Dort. and Cornelis Evertsen the Younger, also played a prominent military role.